 Introduce Wellness Program into Work Space

-Some hardworking employee might prioritize their job over health, they might neglect balance diet or time to exercise and stay up late to get the job done.
+Some hardworking employee might prioritize their job over health, they might neglect a balanced diet or time to exercise and stay up late to get the job done.
 Consider implementing new and fun initiatives for the purpose of increasing happiness and a sense of well-being.
-For instant, award a prize to the employee who walked the most miles around the office via fitness app or smart watch record.
+For instance, award a prize to the employee who walked the most miles around the office via fitness app or smartwatch record.
 Besides, bring in some fresh fruit on a weekly basis at staff panty to help keep hunger.

 Use Collaborative Language System